-So it would stand to reason that microphones could be set up and wired in reverse to act as a speaker or headphone.
+So it would stand to reason that a microphone could be set up and wired in reverse to act as a speaker or headphone.
 In the same way, a headphone could be set up and wired in reverse to become a microphone.

-Of course, these devices are not designed to function in reverse and so they’d be very ineffective.
+Of course, these devices are not designed to function in reverse, so they’d be very ineffective.
 However, the way they are designed would allow them to be used in reverse.

 For more information on the close relationship between microphones and speakers, check out the following My New Microphone articles:

 • How To Turn A Loudspeaker Into A Microphone In 2 Easy Steps

 • Do Microphones Need Loudspeakers Or Headphones To Work?

 • How To Plug A Microphone Into A Speaker

 Headphones are transducers that require analog audio to drive their elements and produce sound waves.
 Computers, conversely, are digital devices that utilize digital audio rather than analog audio.

 Therefore, if we are to use headphones as an output device properly, we must first convert the computer’s digital audio to analog audio.
 This is done with a digital-to-analog converter or DAC.